 C.O.A.A.ST also included Bill Kortum, the dean of Sonoma County environmental activists, and Charles Hinkle, a former county supervisor who was recalled, along with Kortum, in 1976 in a move that paved the way for the board’s first environmental majority.
 Also, out of C.O.A.A.ST’s endeavors came the 1972 Coastal Zone Conservation Act, parent of California’s Coastal Commission.
 Crevelli authored Bill Kortum: A Fifty Year History of Environmental Activism in Sonoma County

-The John P. Crevelli Papers, dating from the 1960s through the 2000s, include correspondence, government documents, meeting minutes, newspaper clippings, newsletters, pamphlets, fliers, and ephemera on various county, state, and national environmental issues.
+Donated by Debra Crevelli in 2014.
+The John P. Crevelli Papers, dating from the 1960s through 2015, include seven boxes of correspondence, government documents, meeting minutes, newspaper clippings, newsletters, pamphlets, fliers, and ephemera on various county, state, and national environmental issues.